-In front of a raucous pro-Greece sold out crowd of 20,000, the Greeks used their trademark of teamwork, solid defense and strong outside shooting to win in convincing fashion, 78-62.
+In front of a raucous pro-Greece sold out crowd of 20,000, they used their trademark of teamwork, solid defence and strong outside shooting to win in convincing fashion, 78-62.

-Nowitzki was phenomenal throughout the competition, posting a tournament-best 26.1 ppg and second-best 10.6 rpg as he claimed the Most Valuable Player award.
+Nowitzki was phenomenal throughout the competition, posting a tournament-best 26.1 points per game and second-best 10.6 rebounds per game as he claimed the MVP award.

-And what all great players do, Nowitzki stepped up and made big shots when the game was in doubt, such as his game-winning jump-shot with three seconds remaining in the semis against Spain.
+Like all great players, Nowitzki stepped up and made big shots when the game was in doubt, such as his game-winning jump-shot with three seconds remaining in the semis against Spain.

 Marko Tomas buried a three-pointer with 3.1 seconds remaining as Croatia stunned Spain and took first place in the group.
 Spain finished second, followed by the surprise package from Portugal who defeated Latvia to send the Baltic side crashing out of the tournament.